 Pauline died in 1931, at age 53.
-Julius was also 53.
+Julius drowned his sorrows in drink.
 Heddy, who was 22, had her hands full working, keeping house, and getting her father, Julius, out of frequent drinking episodes.
 This lasted several years, but after a serious car accident, Julius mended his ways.

 In the 1940 census, Julius was 62.
 He lived with Heddy and Ray and their two daughters.
-He was naturalized, and worked as a bartender at a grill.
+He was naturalized (i.e., a citizen), and worked as a bartender at a grill.
 He said he had completed 8th grade or less.